mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_database_instance.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

-## Example Usages with MongoDB Atlas as storage database
+## Example Usages with MongoDB Atlas Cluster as storage database

 ```terraform